hungkhoe/GraphicProject/readme.txt

 Mini map on the left is redering texture to object and object is a geometry shader object

+After adding multi screen/ my render to texture got split into half and I dont know how to fix so I just leave like that.
+I hope you forgive that because I tried my best to get the split screen but I dont know it will screw up my render to texture

 ///////////////////Light

 Directional light is Blue X = 1, y = 0 , z = 0